Creevykeel Court Tomb: Early Christian occupation

-A smelting pit or blast furnace from the Early Christian period was discovered east of and close to the entrance to the neolithic chamber.
+A grain-drying kiln gating from the Early Christian period was discovered east of and close to the entrance to the neolithic chamber.
 This is a circular structure with a hearth attached on the west side.
-A flue structure or vent extends north from the circular structure to the neolithic facade, where an orthostat was removed and rolled over.
+A flue structure or vent extends north from the circular structure to the neolithic facade, where an orthostat from the court was removed and rolled over to make an opening.
 A number of drilled holes on the adjoining orthostat may have been used to attach some kind of leather roof used to cover the vent."Perhaps the most intriguing aspect of Creevykeel is the early Christian construction found in the northwestern part of the court, built when the original Late Neolithic – Early Bronze Age cairn was long derelict."The Early Christian structure contained a mixture of charcoal, ashes and burnt soil.
 The three stones flanking the hearth were severely burnt.
 A large chunk of iron slag was found within the structure, and several more lumps of slag were found around the structure.
 The chamber had been cleared out in recent times and contained a modern filling, near the bottom of which were foetal bones of at least two individuals, representing about the seventh month of foetal life.
 They were associated with the skeleton of a cat, a few bones of pig, ox and frog, and broken china.Within the chamber of the monument, Hencken uncovered a very large hearth or fire pit lined with flat flags.
 The hearth contained the bones of ox, sheep, pig, dog and fish as well as periwinkle and limpet shells.
+A large stake hole may have been used to suspend cooking implements over the fire.
 Other finds from later times included two iron knives.
-A more substantial hearth was found on the north side of the chamber.
+A more substantial smelting pit or blast furnace was found on the north side of the chamber.
 The east side of this fire pit was lined with stake holes, which Hencken thought were part of a wattle structure presumably used as a wind-break.
-A large stake hole may have been used to suspend cooking implements over the fire.
 "Plainly Chambers CI and C2 were used as a dwelling in Early Christian times in connection with the contemporary traces in the court.
 The evidence of intense burning probably indicates that CI had by that time lost at least part of its roof.
 C2 perhaps was still roofed with stone at this time, for, while there are four little hearths in it, there is nothing like the evidence of burning that there is in CI."